 - 1 cup icing sugar

-- 1 ½ tbsp rose water use more or less to get desired consistency
+- 1 ½ tablespoon rose water use more or less to get desired consistency

 - Combine the dried rose petals and water in a small saucepan, cover, and bring to a simmer.
 Simmer gently for 5 minutes and let sit for 10 minutes, covered.
-The petals should look colourless and the water should be a bright reddish pink colour.
+The petals should look colourless and the water should be a bright reddish pink colour.½ cup good quality rose petals, 1 cup filtered water

 - Strain the rose water through a sieve and set aside to cool.